A Complete Angelfish Resource

 You May Also Like:

 A high level of intelligence is part of what makes this fish so popular.
-These fish are able to recognize their owners and react excitedly when they see their favorite people come into the room.
+These fish can recognize their owners and react excitedly when they see their favorite people come into the room.
 Breeding angelfish is relatively easy with a proper aquarium, though you should take care to introduce enough genetic diversity to prevent inbreeding.

 Health and Care